TV Boy: Games

 The system contains a single 512KB ROM, housing 128 programs.
 One is the program that enables the others to be selected so only 127 games are included.
 None of them use any sort of paged ROM scheme.

 All 127 are original Atari 2600 games by companies such as Atari, Activision, and Mattel, hacked to remove copyright notices and other assets demonstrating ownership.
 The colored bars to the left of the A in the Activision logo remain in some games but the company name is excised.
 False and ambiguous names – such as Mad Kong (Donkey Kong) and The Flying Man (Superman) – are printed on the packing box and in the instruction manual.

-For the UK versions, one game originally included with the TV Boy was removed from the TV Boy II: game #91: Protection (Defender).
-No replacement game takes its place (it was left non-operational) making the TV Boy II a 126-game handheld console.
+For the UK versions, one game originally included with the TV Boy was removed from later models: game #91: Protection (Defender).
+No replacement game takes its place (it was left non-operational, listing it as 'Factory Test Game' on the packaging) making them 126-game handheld consoles.
 This space was filled in the Super TV Boy with Winter Adventure (Mountain Man).
 Also, three games were exchanged in the UK: Maze Town (Maze Craze) with Full Attack, Football (Pele's Soccer) with Besieged (Z-Tack), and Duel (Outlaw) with Laser Attack (Laser Blast).

 Some of the games slightly alter the graphics of the originals.
-All play with altered colors — for example, Pitfall! (retitled as The Jungle) is set in a blue forest — because the game ROMs are NTSC versions played on a PAL console.
+All play with altered colors — for example, Pitfall! (retitled as Forest Walk) is set in a blue forest — because the game ROMs are NTSC versions played on a PAL console.